 It was established by a group of prominent Japanese men, including Prince Naruhiko Higashikuni, naval officer Osami Nagano, philosopher Kitaro Nishida Kuniyoshi, and novelist Saneatsu Mushanokōji.
 A private university, it moved to the city of Kimitu, Chiba prefecture, in 1946 at which point it took its current name.
 Seven years later, the university relocated to the site of its current main campus in the city of Narashino, also in Chiba.

 Chiba prefecture is located on the eastern side of Tokyo bay, and the city of Narashino is close to Chiba’s border with Tokyo.
 As such, the university is within easy travelling distance of the Japanese capital.
 Chiba Institute of Technology has three campuses: the Tsudanuma Campus and the Shin-Narashino Campus are both located in Narashino, while the Tokyo Skytree Town Campus is situated in the capital.

-Given CIT’s engineering heritage, it’s not surprising that the university’s best known alumnus is Masayuki Uemura, an electrical engineer who designed the Nintendo Entertainment System games console.
+One of the university’s best known alumni is Masayuki Uemura, an electrical engineer who designed the Nintendo Entertainment System games console.
 Other former students include the anime director Kazuki Akane, and the actor Hiroshi Tachi.